tylervalentine/mirrulations/README.md

 Type `make test` for only pytest

 * Static analysis using `flake8`, `pycodestyle`, and `pylint`
 * Run `pytest` with coverage.
-The coverage metric is set to 95%
+The coverage metric is set to 75% temporarily, until 95% is reached.
 * Sometimes if `pytest` is installed globally, the virtual environment will use that instead.
 Simply exit and reenter the virtual environment to resolve this.

 ## Contributors